kuzeykose/koinon/SUPABASE_SETUP.md

 # Supabase Authentication Setup

-This guide will help you set up Supabase authentication for the Book Shelf application.
+This guide will help you set up Supabase authentication for the Koinon application.

 ## Prerequisites